flu-crew/smot/paper/paper.md

 action on each group.
 All grouping algorithms require labels on some or all of the tips.
 Labels may be assigned to tips using: entries provided in a table;
-input field index given a text separator in taxa names; or through application of regular expressions on taxa names to extract labels of interest.
+input field index given a text separator in taxa names; or through application of regular expressions captures over taxa names.
 Given these initial labels, the tree can be grouped using a patristic, monophyletic, or paraphyletic algorithm.
-The patristic algorithm groups all tips together under the label of the nearest labeled tip by cumulative branch distance on the tree.
+The patristic algorithm groups all tips together under the label of the nearest labeled tip by branch distance on the tree.
 The monophyletic algorithm descends from root to tip (trees are assumed to be rooted).
 When a subtree with one or more tips share a common label, and all other tips are unlabeled, the subtree is yielded as one monophyletic group.
 The paraphyletic algorithm also descends from root to tip, but rather than setting a monophyletic subtree to a group, it merges adjacent monophyletic groups with the same label down the tree.
 When a node is reached that is monophyletic for the two subtrees with different labels, each subtree is set as a group, ensuring that the branch nearest to a group border is sampled from.